HrbrIO/harbor-docs/docs/api.md

 # API Docs

 Welcomet to the Harbor API.
 Today we only expose a couple of elements of our API during the alpha.
-Everything in the system is accessible via the API (such as adding users, beacons, foghorns, etc.), but we won't be exposing those endpoints until the beta relase.
+Everything in the system is accessible via the API (such as adding users, beacons, foghorns, etc.), but we won't be exposing those endpoints until the beta release.
 But for now you can do the two most important things on the system.

-Send __beacon messages__ and connect to a __wss stream__ to view and manipulate those messages in your custom code.
+1. Send __beacon messages__ to get data into HarborIconWhite
+2. Connect to a __wss stream__ to view and manipulate those messages in your environments and code.

+!!! info
     If you want to quickly brush up on our terminology, feel free to take a quick refresher at the [Basic Terminology](basic-terminology.md).

     Before you start using the API you will also need to set up your app in the [Harbor UI](https://cloud.hrbr.io/).
 Click here for a [Quick Start Guide](quick-start-guide.md) for complete instructions on how to do that.

 ---
 ## Short Cuts